Courses

 ANT 300

-This course introduces students to anthropological ways of knowing and explores how ethnography shapes social theorizing and storytelling.
-We will attend to relations -- among social actors, institutions, and regimes of value.
-We will examine identity -- as optic, object, creativity, ethical becoming, political struggle, and more.
-Throughout, we will acquire tools to theorize social experience, develop new approaches to power, memory, and history, and probe the potentials for decolonial and anticolonial scholarship.
+This course introduces students to ethnographic engagements with some of anthropology's abiding concerns: relationality, solidarity, ethics, the everyday, agency, identity, labor, value, power, coloniality, and more.
+We will attend to relations -- among social actors, institutions, and orders of value.
+We will examine identity -- as experience, creativity, ethical becoming, political struggle, and more.
+Throughout, we will acquire tools to theorize social experience, develop new approaches to power, memory, evidence, and history, and probe the potentials for decolonial and anticolonial scholarship.

 Instructors